GuilhermeFranciscoPereira/LandingPage_Ana-Guarda/README.en.md

     - Plans: Plans section showing the three main plans: Monthly Package; Single Class; VIP Mentoring.
 Each has a 'Entrar em contato' button, which, when clicked, displays the modal at:
         - QuestionnaireModal: Modal responsible for receiving user data to define their English level and send it formatted to the teacher, sending this data via an HTTP method (POST) to the src/app/api/sendStudentEmail route
     - RealClassVideo: Added a section to show a glimpse of a real recorded class.
 Using YouTube and the URL comes through .env.
+    - Schedule: Section that shows the user the available times that the teacher has to teach classes
     - Students: Shows 3 of the teacher's students and briefly tells their stories
     - TargetAudience: This section presents the main pain points and motivations of students, clearly defining who the classes are for.
 It helps the visitor identify themselves and understand if the class meets their needs.
     - WhyTakeClassWithMe: A section that shows the user the benefits of Ana's methodology, providing real data and a link for full viewing.